Linux system logs

 .

 With this example configuration, NXLog will create the socket and accept log messages from Rsyslog through the socket.
-The messages will then be parsed as syslog, converted to JSON format, prefixed with a BSD syslog header, and forwarded to another host via TLS.
+The logs will then be parsed as syslog, converted to JSON format, prefixed with a BSD syslog header, and forwarded to another host via TLS.

 <Extension _json>